 How this method works is you will charge your clients 13% HST on sales.
 If your business meets CRA requirement of less than $400,000 annual revenue you are only required to remit 8.8%.

-The most common form of tax savings is through income splitting.
+The most common form of tax saving available to medical practitioner is through income splitting.
 Medical practitioners can hire their spouses and/or children and pay them a salary.
-This will allow some of the income earned in your business to be taxed at a lower marginal tax rate if your spouse or children have no other or very little income.
+This will allow some of the income earned in the business to be taxed at a lower marginal tax rate if your spouse or children have either no to very little income.